Bowel Cancer Screening

 Bowel scope screening if you’re 55

-Starting in 2014 and rolling out over the next two years, people aged 55 will be invited to have their lower bowel checked for signs of pre-cancer.
+People aged 55 will be invited to have their lower bowel checked for signs of pre-cancer.
 The test, which takes five to 10 minutes, is called bowel scope screening, or flexible sigmoidoscopy.
 It involves passing a soft, flexible tube into the bottom to have a look at the bowel.
 If pre-cancerous growths called polyps are found, they can usually be removed during the test.

 Early diagnosis and awareness of symptoms are so important, so if any problems are picked up we can give you the best chance of treatment.
 The longer you leave cancer to develop – the more difficult it is to treat, but the sooner you do something about it the better chance you have of a good recovery.